-The Classics Department of UMass Amherst provides undergraduate and graduate students at the state’s flagship institution with comprehensive access to the rich and diverse civilizations of the ancient Greeks and Romans.
+The Classics Department of UMass Amherst provides undergraduate and graduate students at the Commonwealth’s flagship institution with comprehensive access to the rich and diverse civilizations of the ancient Greeks and Romans.
 Good teaching and high student achievement are in our DNA.

 There are no upcoming events at this time.

 For many majors in Classics, travel, study, and excavation abroad have been an integral part of their University experience.

 With advance preparation and careful financial planning, several students each year are able to live, study, travel, or excavate in Italy, Greece, or other countries in Europe or the Near East.Read More